jenineharris/foundation-biostat-2020/README.md

 * Read Criado-Perez Chapters 4 & 5 (optional/recommended)
 * Obtain materials for Statistics in the Wild project and make a plan

-DURING CLASS TIME (optional attendance via zoom):
+DURING CLASS TIME (optional attendance in zoom room 613 926 5756):

 * One-on-one appointments (first hour)
 * Check-in/warm-up/Q & A (second hour)